-The transaction structure comprises three classes of notes: class A, class B and class C. The proceeds of the issuance of class A and class B notes, together with part of the proceeds from the class C notes, were used to i) redeem the notes issued in the context of a previous securitisation and ii) finance the purchase of a portion of the asset portfolio (EUR 36m expected).
-Class C notes fund a portion of the assets as well as the cash reserve the prepayment reserve and the additional purchase price component.
-Any remaining portion of the additional purchase price component, if not funded with class C notes, will be paid through the funds available after payment of class B principal (item 10 in the priority of payments in Figure 12)
+The transaction structure comprises three classes of notes: class A, class B and class C. The proceeds of the issuance of class A and class B notes, together with part of the proceeds from the class C notes, were used to i) redeem the notes issued in the context

+We give credit to recoveries from insurance pay-outs and other sources of recoveries of a previous securitisation and ii) finance the purchase of the additional portfolio (EUR 55.4m).
+Class C notes fund a portion of the assets (EUR 12.7m) as well as the cash reserve (EUR 7m) the prepayment reserve (EUR 900,000) and a portion of the additional purchase price component.
+The remaining portion of the additional purchase price component will be paid through the funds available after payment of class B principal (item 10 in the priority of payments in Figure 12)